 The following post is from Katie of Kitchen Stewardship: Got Gunk?
 How to Naturally Clean Your Dishwasher

-It’s the perfect time for fresh starts – New Year’s resolutions, losing weight, setting yearly goals for just about every area of your life.
+It’s the perfect time for fresh starts – New Year’s resolutions, losing weight, and setting yearly goals for just about every area of your life.

 I want to bring your attention to something which may need a fresh start in your home, something you might not immediately think of, yet I bet you look into it every day and hardly notice.

 Check on your dishwasher for me, will you?

 Ours is an absolute workhorse, cleaning a load of the nastiest dishes imaginable every day and pulling double shifts when company comes.
 The children load it with errant leafy greens on their plates, the toddler tries to climb on its open door, and it has even been subject to experiments without its consent when I was searching for the best natural dishwasher detergent.
 (I still don’t know if I’ve found it.)

 The poor thing gets slimy, grimy, and downright icky.
 See?

 And yes, that is immediately after running it and unloading it.
 Yuck.

 When this dishwasher was quite new, we weren’t happy with the fancy pot-scrubbing feature’s job (we splurged on the super duper upgrade version and lost the gamble) and called the repair service.
 When the appliance repairman came out, he told me what I expected – that it was working as well as the manufacturer intended – but he left me with a gem that made me glad I wasted my time calling.